Corticotropin (By injection)

 Corticotropin, Repository (kor-ti-koe-TROE-pin ree-POZ-i-tor-ee)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to corticotropin or pork proteins, or if you have adrenal gland problems, heart failure, a peptic ulcer, osteoporosis, scleroderma, or recent surgery.
+You should not receive it if you had an allergic reaction to corticotropin or pork proteins, or if you have adrenal gland problems, heart failure, peptic ulcer, osteoporosis, scleroderma, any type of infection (including a fungal infection, herpes simplex eye infection), uncontrolled high blood pressure, or if you have had recent surgery.

 How to Use This Medicine: